Revisiting Self-Play Preference Optimization: On the Role of Prompt Difficulty: Appendix

-We vary $k$ from 10\% to 60\% and report the results in Figure~\ref{k_mistal}.
-There is an increasing trend as $k$ grows from 10\% to 60\%, with the peak performance observed at $k=50\%$.
-Beyond this point, removing a larger fraction of prompts begins to degrade performance.
+We vary $k$ from 10\% to 40\% and report the results in Figure~\ref{k_mistal}.
+There is an increasing trend as $k$ grows from 10\% to 30\%, with the peak performance observed at $k=30\%$.
+Beyond this point, incorporating more difficult prompts begins to degrade performance.